matthew-brett/mcpmark/doc/marking.md

 ## Autograded OKpy tests

-Autograded tegsts are in [OKpy format](https://okpy.github.io/documentation/client.html#ok-client-setup-ok-tests)
+Autograded tests are in [OKpy
+format](https://okpy.github.io/documentation/client.html#ok-client-setup-ok-tests)

 We run the tests by having test cells in the notebook, and putting suitable